Sign Up here to stay up to date on the Lifelong Learning Program

 About Lifelong Learning

 Welcome to Lifelong Learning (LLL) at Vanderbilt Divinity School.
 The Purposes and Commitments at the heart of the school’s mission emphasize the points at which theology and practice meet.
-Two of the guiding questions for LLL are about the what and the how of life: “What can we glean from our traditions, methods, and practices?”
-“How are we to live in light of what we know to be just?”
+Two of the guiding questions for LLL are about the what and the how of life: “What can we glean from our traditions, methods, and practices?” and “How are we to live in light of what we know to be just?”

 VDS holds the commitment to train leaders, including congregational leaders, chaplains, nonprofit leaders, for social justice leadership is at its core.
 Embedded in a larger university, the interdisciplinary connections and conversations it has across campus supports the school’s legacy of theological innovation and leadership.